wxie2017/wxie2017.github.io/pages/speech/to_be_not_to_be.md

 meeting.
 Sounds great.
 Right?

-I looked up in toastmasters website and found the script to say on the stage, and also found that SAA needed clean up the meeting room after the meeting as well.
+I looked up in toastmasters website and found the script to say on the stage, and also found that SAA needed to clean up the meeting room after the meeting as well.
 No big deal.

 Gradually, I began to like this role.
-Came early and leave late.
+Came early and left late.
 At least I can say the script loudly and fluently:

 Welcome to Yu-Life club, Toastmasters is a non-profit educational